coreos/etcd-operator/README.md

 [![Build Status](https://jenkins-etcd-public.prod.coreos.systems/buildStatus/icon?job=etcd-operator-master)](https://jenkins-etcd-public.prod.coreos.systems/job/etcd-operator-master/)

+## Project status

+etcd operator is a **beta** software.

-**Project status: *alpha*** Not all planned features are completed.
-The API, spec, status and other user facing objects are subject to change.
-We do not support backward-compatibility for the alpha releases.
+Major planned features are completed.
+The etcd cluster spec, status are fairly stable.
+Any breaking changes of user facing objects or API will be pointed out in release notes.

+The current user facing etcd cluster objects are created as Kubernetes [TPR](https://kubernetes.io/docs/user-guide/thirdpartyresources/) items.
+There is a planned change to expose the object through [UAS](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/aggregated-api-servers.md) for better reliabity (validation, admission, versioning).
+It will not change spec or status.
+However, it might change the user facing object kind, and might affect how users deploy etcd operator.
+The overall impact should be minimal for the end users.

+We expect etcd operator to be stable soon.
+Backwards-incompatible changes will not be made after this project goes into stable stage.

+## Overview

 etcd operator manages etcd clusters atop [Kubernetes][k8s-home], automating their creation and administration: